 Will it be less crowded at Disney World?

-As someone who went to Disney in April 2021, I can say that 35 percent still means there are crowds and lines as long as 45-90 minutes for top attractions (think Slinky Dog Dash at Hollywood Studios, the Seven Dwarfs Mine Train at the Magic Kingdom, and Avatar Flight of Passage at Animal Kingdom).
+As someone who went to Disney in April 2021, I can say that 35 percent still means there are crowds and lines as long as 45-90 minutes for top attractions (think Slinky Dog Dash at Hollywood Studios, the Seven Dwarfs Mine Train at Magic Kingdom, and Avatar Flight of Passage at Animal Kingdom).
 But parks certainly feel less crowded in the early mornings and early evenings.

 Unfortunately, there’s no way to know when the park capacity will increase, so it’s best to expect some crowds.
 Try to plan your trip during an off-peak time and map out your days strategically to help maximize your enjoyment.